CMB-S4/spt3g_software/doc/fileio.rst

 	pipe = core.G3Pipeline()
 	pipe.Add(dosomethings)
-	pipe.Add(core.G3MultiFileWriter, filename='/path/to/file-%02u.g3', size_limit = 1024**3)
+	pipe.Add(core.G3MultiFileWriter, filename='/path/to/file-%02u.g3', size_limit=1024**3)
 	pipe.Run()

 The base file name can be either a string or, for more complex naming schemes, a Python callable.
 The string uses printf-style formatting to substitute in a file sequence number.
-In the above case, the output files would be named file-00.g3, file-01.g3, file-02.g3, etc. It is also possible to pass a Python callable that returns a file name for more complex cases:
+In the above case, the output files would be named ``file-00.g3``, ``file-01.g3``, ``file-02.g3``, etc. It is also possible to pass a Python callable that returns a file name for more complex cases:

 .. code-block:: python

 	pipe = core.G3Pipeline()
 	pipe.Add(dosomethings)
+	pipe.Add(
+	    core.G3MultiFileWriter,
-	pipe.Add(core.G3MultiFileWriter, filename=lambda frame, seq: '/path/to/file-%s-%d.g3' % (frame['SourceName'], seq), size_limit = 1024**3)
+	    filename=lambda frame, seq: '/path/to/file-%s-%d.g3' % (frame['SourceName'], seq),
+	    size_limit=1024**3,
+	)
 	pipe.Run()

 Arbitrarily complex file division strategies can be employed using the divide_on argument.
 Like the base file name, this can be either static data -- an iterable of frame types -- or a Python callable.
 If passed an iterable of frame types, G3MultiFileWriter will always start a new file, even if the size limit is not yet reached, when it gets a frame of a type in the list.
 For example, to split the data into files of at most one GB, each of which includes data from at most one observation (each observation header frame will start a new file):